Step One: Check Eligibility

 For students seeking federal aid, City Vision University only participates in the federal Pell grants program for our undergraduate programs.
 Students at City Vision University may not receive federal student loans.

-Note: City Vision’s Undergraduate Certificate in Christian Ministry is not eligible for federal aid.
+Note: City Vision’s Undergraduate Certificate in Christian Ministry is not eligible for federal aid, nor are our graduate programs.

 The main eligibility requirements for Pell grants are listed below.
 For a full list, see here.